Mao Mao: Heroes of Pure Heart

 Mao Mao: Heroes of Pure Heart is an American animated television series created by Parker Simmons for Cartoon Network.
-A co-production between Cartoon Network Studios and Titmouse, Inc., the series follows the adventures of the titular character, Mao Mao, along with Badgerclops and Adorabat as they protect the citizens of Pure Heart Valley from the forces of evil while finding a way to fix the Ruby Pure Heart to its original state, after accidentally being broken by Mao Mao and Badgerclops.
+It was co-produced between Cartoon Network Studios and Titmouse, Inc. The series follows the adventures of the titular character, Mao Mao, along with Badgerclops and Adorabat as they protect the citizens of Pure Heart Valley from the forces of evil, after accidentally being broken by Mao Mao and Badgerclops.

-The show is based on the independent teaser short I Love You Mao Mao, which Simmons had initially produced for the annual Titmouse Inc. "5-Second Day" event on February 21, 2014, and subsequently posted on Newgrounds and YouTube.
-Following positive feedback from the audience and interest from Chris Prynoski, a 7-minute pilot titled I Love You Mao Mao: BAO BAO's Revenge started its development for the following pitch from the Cartoon Network in 2017.
-It was greenlit for the 95-week deadline for the Television Release Schedule.
-Making in time, where it was announced for a full series alongside Tig n' Seek on May 20, 2019.
+The series is based on the short, which was produced for the annual Titmouse Inc. "5-Second Day" event in 2014.
+Following positive feedback from the audience and interest from Chris Prynoski, a 7-minute pilot was developed for the pitch from the Cartoon Network in 2017, for a full series.
+It was greenlit for the 95-week deadline for the Television release schedule.
+The show's animation was done in Adobe Animate and After Effects, produced by Titmouse, Inc. with the support from animation studio Inspidea.
+Its music was done by Mint Potion Studios, led by Jake Kaufman.

-The show debuted on July 1, 2019; later it was broadcast worldwide in 2019 and 2020.
-It was received positively by critics, getting praise for narrative, storytelling, action, and character dynamics.
+Mao Mao: Heroes of Pure Heart was announced on May 20, 2019 alongside Tig n' Seek, and later debuted on July 1, 2019.
+The first 30 episodes were released on HBO Max in September 1, 2020, with the final 10 episodes on January 1, 2021.
+It was received positively by critics, getting praise for its narrative, storytelling, action, and character dynamics.
 It received five nominations, one of which was won, for Outstanding Performer in an Animated Program by Parker Simmons for his voice acting performance.
-A second season was confirmed to be in production during the Comic-Con at Home event on July 23, 2020.
-The first 30 episodes were released on September 1, with the last 10 on January 1, 2021, on HBO Max.
+A second season was confirmed to be in production during the San Diego Comic-Con at Home event on July 23, 2020.
 In August 2022, the show was removed from HBO Max, as a result of the Warner Bros.
 Discovery merger, along with all references to the show from Cartoon Network's official websites, YouTube channels, and Twitter feeds.
-Series creator Parker Simmons has expressed doubts about the series' future, adding that it was unclear to him whether the series was officially canceled or could receive a second season.

 Premise

-Mao Mao: Heroes of Pure Heart centers on its coming-of-age story, with the title character, Mao Mao, a daring cat who has high intentions for action and adventure.
+Mao Mao: Heroes of Pure Heart centers on the title character, Mao Mao, a daring cat who has high intentions for action and adventure.
 During one of his adventures, he gets stuck in a cute and cuddly town called Pure Heart Valley with his co-hero Badgerclops, a cyborg-armed badger, and meets Adorabat, a cute little bat.
-Together, the three go on adventures to protect the citizens of Pure Heart Valley from the forces of evil while they find a way to fix the Ruby Pure Heart to its original state.
+Together, the three go on adventures to protect the citizens of Pure Heart Valley from the forces of evil.